ropadope/Slyce-Web-SDK/README.md

 #### Result
 Native promise object
- - on resolve - return array with products list from bluesky provider
+ - on resolve - return array with products list from Find Similar service
  - on reject - Error object with text message

 #### Example